-If you only want to use Optimization Toolbox for MATLAB then the warnings about command line and Fusion interface can be ignored.
+If you only want to use Optimization Toolbox for MATLAB then warnings about non-availability of the command-line interface can be ignored.

-Missing library files such as libmosek64.8.1.dylib or similar
+Missing library files such as libmosek64.9.0.dylib or similar

 If you are using Mac OS and get an error such as

 Library not loaded: libmosek64.9.0.dylib Referenced from: /Users/.../mosek/9.0/toolbox/r2015a/mosekopt.mexmaci64 Reason: image not found.
 Error in callmosek>doCall (line 224) [res,sol] = mosekopt('minimize info',prob,param);